 Holders of the Kew Diploma may place 'Dip.Hort.
 (Kew)' after their name and receive a Transcript of Practical Training.
 This is a bespoke programme managed by the Royal Botanic Gardens, Kew.

-Each year 14 students are selected via competitive interview to join one of the most rigorous and stretching educational programmes of any botanic garden.
+Each year, up to 15 students are selected via competitive interview to join one of the most rigorous and stretching educational programmes of any botanic garden.

 The Kew Diploma is suited to dedicated professional horticulturists determined to succeed.
 They should be able to express themselves clearly and be willing to accept increasing responsibility preparing themselves for managerial positions.